 Volunteer weekends aim to enlighten the youth by making them conscious of the social issues and encouraging them to initiate social change.
 Abhyuday connects and takes help of youth for conducting various social activities.
 Under this initiative, they conduct visits to various NGOs, Old Age Homes, Slums, Orphanages and Schools, interact with people and deliver our services.
 They are associated with 50+ NGOs including Yuva Parivartan, Gandhi Fellowship, CRY and TFI.

 “It’s not the years in your life that counts but the life in your years.”
 What actually matters in life is making memories and living each day to the fullest.
-As the name suggests, they visit Old Age Homes and use to spend some quality time with these abandoned world changers.
-The purpose of this campaign is to increase the sensitivity in volunteers who itself are students for their parents and elderly peoples.
+As the name suggests, volunteers visit Old Age Homes and spend some quality time with these abandoned world changers.
+The purpose of this campaign is to increase the sensitivity in volunteers who themselves are students for their parents and elderly people.

-The best feeling of happiness is when you are happy because you have made someone else happy !!
+The best feeling of happiness is when you have made someone else happy!!
 The Robin Hood Army is a volunteer based organization that works to get surplus food from restaurants across to the less fortunate people.
 Abhyuday helps connect young volunteers towards the problem of hunger in our society.